xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 # 云计算项目
 talk about my Genomics Analysis Web Service proj, capstone proj of cloud computing course Developed a software as a service on amazon AWS.
 It's about genomics annotation application.

+(utilized many aws tools: S3 and Glacier to store user files and annotated results, build user's profile database using DynamoDB
+Inorder to decouple back-end services, I use Simple Notification Service (SNS) and Simple Queue Service (SQS) as a message broker.
+The number of annotation requests may change over time, so I achieved auto scaling using Elastic Load Balance (ELB) and Cloud Watch, increase or decrease the number of instances on AWS.
+)
 genomics annotation: a long sequence of gene(DNA) data, the application is used to annotate each segment of the gene(DNA) data.
 This piece of gene control the color of eye.

 genomics annotator and web application.